yang70/portfolio/README.md

 ## Description
 **Portfolio** This is a portfolio Rails application

+It includes a welcome page with links to features including the blog/journal.

 ## Specifications

 App was created without the default test suite with this command: